Quick overview

 A more extreme case is foreclosure of the property.
 While this is a last resort, it is used by municipalities when you have been ignoring your obligations for a long time.
 Therefore, we highly recommend that you make sure to make timely payments and communicate with the office when any problems arise.

-Are there any exemptions that are not affected by paying for garbage?
+Are there any exemptions that are not affected by the waste payment?

-Municipalities can sometimes exempt other specific groups of their residents from paying garbage fees.
-We have already mentioned above, for example, students staying abroad for a long time or newborn babies.
-In some places, however, seniors in retirement homes, children in children’s homes or people with severe disabilities, for example, are also exempted from paying for waste.
+We have already mentioned above, for example, students staying abroad for a long time or newborn children.
+In some places, however, seniors in old people’s homes, children in children’s homes or people with severe disabilities, for example, are also exempted from paying for waste.

-In order to be exempted from paying the fee, the person usually has to apply for an exemption and provide written documents proving, for example, studies, health conditions, etc.
+In order to avoid paying the fee, a person usually has to apply for an exemption and provide written documentation proving, for example, studies, health and so on.

 Practical advice